deepak7376/transformer-based-language-translation/README.md

-# English to Hindi Language Translation using Transformer
+# Language Translation using Transformer

 This project demonstrates a language translation system that translates English text to Hindi using a Transformer-based neural network.
 The Transformer architecture has proven to be highly effective for sequence-to-sequence tasks like machine translation, making it a powerful choice for this project.